Frequently asked questions about Zepbound vials

 How can I get a prescription for Zepbound vials?

 To get a prescription for Zepbound (tirzepatide) vials, you must meet certain criteria.
-Zepbound is FDA-approved for weight loss for adults with a BMI 30+ or 27-29.9 a with a weight-related medical condition such as prediabetes, high cholesterol, or sleep apnea and is to be used in combination with a low calorie eating pattern and increased physical activity.
+Zepbound is FDA-approved for weight loss for adults living with obesity or with overweight and a weight-related medical condition such as prediabetes, high cholesterol, or sleep apnea and is to be used in combination with a low calorie eating pattern and increased physical activity.
 Your healthcare clinician should also take into consideration other aspects of your medical history to ensure you are a good candidate for this medication.

 If eligible, your healthcare clinician will send a prescription for Zepbound vials to LillyDirect Pharmacy, and from there you will be contacted regarding the next steps to check out.
 You can also purchase ancillary supplies like syringes and needles through LillyDirect Pharmacy or separately from your local pharmacy (note: some states require a prescription to purchase syringes and needles).
 The Zepbound vials are only available through LillyDirect Pharmacy and are not available at pharmacy chains at the time of writing.